loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+CRBM_FAC_100_EPOCH_35: This was generated on May 25.
+The conditional restricted Boltzmann machine was trained on the entire dataset (including probe) with 100 hidden units until the change in RMSE fell below 0.00002.
+    * epsilonw, epsilond: 0.00065
+    * epsilonvb: 0.0050
+    * epsilonhb: 0.001
+    * weightcost (beta): 0.0001
+    * initial momentum: 0.8
+    * final momentum: 0.9

+CRBM_FAC_30_EPOCH_19: This was generated on May 25.
+The conditional restricted Boltzmann machine was trained on the entire dataset (including probe) with 30 hidden units until the change in RMSE fell below 0.00002.
+    * epsilonw, epsilond: 0.00065
+    * epsilonvb: 0.0050
+    * epsilonhb: 0.001
+    * weightcost (beta): 0.0001
+    * initial momentum: 0.8
+    * final momentum: 0.9

 TIMESVDPP_QUAL_6.760: This was generated on May 25 at 5:47 am.
 Time-SVD++ was carried out on base and hidden (i.e. not valid and probe) with 250 factors, 30 iterations, 18 time bins, and **without** userFacMatTime.
 All